 Target incentive levels for participating employees under the CSIP are determined by job or position and may change if the employee's position within the Company changes.
-The table below outlines the structure of the CSIP's target incentive levels, representing the percentage of annual base salary payable to senior management (which until 2011 included the CEO and senior vice presidents including the Named Executive Officers other than Mr. Shepard), on achieving the target payout requirements of the plan, as discussed below.
-All other salaried employees participate in the CSIP at incentive target levels ranging from 10% to 20%.
+The table below outlines the structure of the CSIP's target incentive levels, representing the percentage of annual base salary payable to senior management, on achieving the target payout requirements of the plan, as discussed below.
+All other salaried employees other than the CEO and Senior Vice Presidents of the Company participate in the CSIP at incentive target levels ranging from 10% to 20%.
 Payments under the incentive program are based on annual base salary as of December 31 of the year for which the incentive is payable.